Jul. 13, 2022

 At present, cefquinoxime is mainly in the form of liquid injection, and the packaging is mostly plastic intramammary syringe.
 Plastic syringe packaging is widely used in foreign countries.
 This kind of packaging has the dual functions of drug container and perfusion, and has the advantages of convenient use, low residue and less pollution.
 Some large domestic veterinary drug companies have gradually introduced this kind of packaging, and have received good results. market response.

 Cefquinoxime should be used to thoroughly clean the nipple and edges with a suitable disinfectant before administration, and forcefully empty the milk from the infected udder.
-Insert the plastic syringe into the milk duct, gently and continuously push the plunger of the syringe and massage the breast to distribute the medicine evenly in the milk chamber.
+Insert the veterinary syringe into the milk duct, gently and continuously push the plunger of the syringe and massage the breast to distribute the medicine evenly in the milk chamber.
 Plastic syringes are for single use only and are not allowed to be reused.